martinLopez99/martinLopez99/README.md

 ### Hello 👋

-* My name is Martin, I'm from Argentina and also an advanced student, always looking to expand his horizons through work and academic experiences, with the goal of being part of the development of quality technologies that would have a positive impact on our society.
+* My name is Martin, and I hail from Argentina.
+As an advanced student, I am constantly seeking new opportunities to broaden my horizons through both academic and professional experiences.
+My ultimate goal is to contribute to the development of innovative technologies that will have a positive impact on society

 ## Projects 📝